Where to Buy Cute Cheap Clothing Online - E! Online

 Cupshe

 Cupshe should be one of your go-to sites for cute clothing because they're not only affordable at regular price, they also offer incredible sales throughout the year.
-Right now, they're holding their back to school sale with deals up to 80% off.
-That sexy and adorable dress below is on sale for just $15!
+Not to mention, they have a wide array of cute swimsuits, too.

 Nordstrom Rack

 If you want to score some great deals on top brands like Free People, Madewell, and Good American, Nordstrom Rack is the place to shop.
-While you ca find discounts site wide, their sale section will score you the biggest savings.
-For instance, we found these $100 Tahari skinny jeans for just $15.
+While you can find discounts site wide, their sale section will score you the biggest savings.
 Throughout the year, they even hold a Clear the Rack event where you can save even more on clearance items.

 Target

 Target has some good quality clothing for cheap, especially if you shop their exclusive brands like A New Day or Universal Thread.
-Plus, most of their clothes are under $50 like this stylish perfect-for-fall cardigan for $28.
+Plus, most of their clothes are under $50 and so trendy.

 ASOS

 ASOS is another store that offers items from top fashion brands like Nike, Levi's and Free People, but they offer their own styles as well.
 It's a great site to have on your radar because they're always having sales.
-For instance, there's a back to school sale going on where everything is 20% off.

 American Eagle

 American Eagle has all the casual and cool styles you need at reasonable prices.
 Their jeans and leggings in particular are shopper favorites.
-Right now, they're holding a clearance sale where you can find deals up to 70% off.

 Old Navy

-Old Navy is another store that offers cute clothing and has incredible sales all the time.
-In fact, all jeans are on sale now with prices starting at $18.
-Plus, their sale section has some really good under $20 steals you definitely want to take advantage of.
+Old Navy is another store that offers cute clothing at unbeatable prices.
+Plus, they have incredible sales all the time, with deals starting at under $10.

 Wondering which stores always offer free shipping?
 Check out our roundup here.